matt-wigg/soccer-stats/README.md

 Node.js and npm are required in order to quickly get up and running with this project.
 Lukily, npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer!
 You can install Node.js [HERE](https://nodejs.org/en/).

-Soccer Stats uses MongoDB for its datastorage of recent API calls.
-You can download the latest version of MonogoDB [HERE](https://www.mongodb.com/try/download/community)
+Soccer Stats uses MongoDB Community for its datastorage of recent API calls.
+You can download, install, and configure the latest version of MonogoDB [HERE](https://www.mongodb.com/docs/manual/)

 ### Installation